Keref/banyan-skilltree/README.md

 - search function
 	- make it better
 	- merge searching on tags and on name and description

 - add an arborescence for browsing
 	- define where to display other than the main page

 - add a news/blog system for the front page?

+- add content
 	- fill in the README.md
+	- add some dummy graphs

 - add containers to the skill trees to make zones
 	- drag skills inside the container